soto-sergio/ecst-interv-v1/README.md

 # Automating Interventions with Selenium and Python
 ***

-This program will let you automate the process for documenting interventions in ecst on the current day of your class intervention.
+This program will let you automate the process for documenting interventions in ecst on the current day of your class intervention using the Windows Command Line.
 ***

 ## Quickstart (Windows)